Common Questions, Fees, and Types of Treatment

 In-Home & Teletherapy

 At times, illness or environmental factors may prevent us from leaving our home.
-Moreover, if you cannot make it to my office or for any reason cannot do In-Home therapy, I can offer phone or skype therapy.
+Moreover, if you cannot make it to my office or for any reason cannot do In-Home therapy, I can offer phone therapy.
 If you are planning to use your insurance, please check with them to confirm that In-Home or Teletherapy services are covered, prior to making an appointment with me.
 I can offer a sliding fee scale if you prefer to have In-Home or Teletherapy and your insurance refuses to cover any portion of the costs.

 For us to grow emotionally and enrich our lives, we must take the first step in reaching out for help.
 As your individual therapist, I will listen to and support you.
 I will also offer a safe place for your most painful emotions.